-We have audited the financial statements of Canadian Worker Co-operative Federation (the Federation), which comprise the statement of financial position as at August 31, 2021, and the statements of revenues and expenditures, general reserve and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Canadian Worker Co-operative Federation (the Federation), which comprise the statement of financial position as at August 31, 2022, and the statements of revenues and expenditures, general reserve and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Federation as at August 31, 2021, and its financial performance and its cash flow for the year then ended in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Federation as at August 31, 2022, and the results of its operations and cash flow for the year then ended in accordance with Canadian accounting standards for Not-for-Profit Organizations (ASNPO).